All Episodes

 When is the key?

-They must start, knowing full well that Obama is at first going to veto, and probably the votes will not be their override.
+They must start knowing full well that Obama is at first going to veto and probably the votes will not be there to override.

-But I don't buy this argument that down the road, look at if if Democrats can be this panicked over taxes for reelection, who's to say we can't get them on board for a repeal of this?
+But I don't buy this argument that down the road, look at if Democrats can be this panicked over taxes for reelection, who's to say we can't get them on board for a repeal of this because nobody wants this.

 The polling data on this far, far more damaging than the polling data on this tax business.